-Personal use applications of this portable generator are warranted for 24 month or 500 hrs using (Whichever comes first).
-Proof of purchase and ofmaintenance must be provided.
+Personal use applications of this portable generator are warranted for two (2) years or 500 hours which ever comes first.
+Proof of purchase and of maintenance must be provided.

-- 6 Month Limited comprehensive coverage on all generator components and labor. - 12 Month Limited coverage on generator engine and alternator components, parts only. - 24 Month Limited coverage on generator engine components, parts only.
+- Year 1 Limited coverage on generator engine and alternator components parts and labor. - Year 2 Limited coverage on generator engine components, parts only.